 We discussed this very issue, pricing for managed services, at a webinar a little while back:

 What Managed Services Pricing Strategies Should We Use?

-The first thing to recognize is that a lot of the ideal clients that you want aren’t up at 2 o’clock in the morning, in a cold sweat, worrying about managed services.
+The first thing to recognize is that many of the ideal clients you want aren’t up at 2 o’clock in the morning, in a cold sweat, worrying about managed services.